 K-9 Units: UCFPD employs multiple officers and K-9 partners to assist in the detection of dangerous or explosive materials.
-A demonstration may be requested for your organization via the UCF Police Department website at https://police.ucf.edu/university-police-specialty-units.
+A demonstration may be requested for your organization via the UCF Police Department website here.

 Forensic Technicians: Forensic Technicians document, photograph, and collect evidence at crime scenes, and are responsible for the proper management, maintenance and dissemination of all evidence, safekeeping of property, and lost and found property.